imagej/imagej.github.io/pages/BUnwarpJ.md

-![From left to right: the last consecutive slices of the resulting stack in verbose mode (deformation field and deformation grid) and the Log window with the optimization steps, final optimal values and execution time.](BUnwarpJ-lena-verbose-result.png
-"From left to right: the last consecutive slices of the resulting stack in verbose mode (deformation field and deformation grid) and the Log window with the optimization steps, final optimal values and execution time.")
+![From left to right: the last consecutive slices of the resulting stack in verbose mode (deformation field and deformation grid) and the Log window with the optimization steps, final optimal values and execution time.](/images/pages/BUnwarpJ-lena-verbose-result.png "From left to right: the last consecutive slices of the resulting stack in verbose mode (deformation field and deformation grid) and the Log window with the optimization steps, final optimal values and execution time.")"

 Since both, source and target images work as moving and fixed images, **there are two sets (stacks) of results**: from source to target and